any-json/any-json/README.md

 # Prints an JSON array containing an item for every JSON file in directory
 any-json *.json

+# Combines A.json and B.json, writing the result to C.json
+any-json A.json B.json --C.json

 # Create a csv from a collection of flat YAML files
 any-json *.yaml -out=data.csv
 ```